-The 2002 Universities Act stipulates that funding must be specified globally for a period of three years in each case in the form of performance agreements between the state and the university.
+The 2002 Universities Act stipulates that funding must be specified globally for a period of three years in each case in the form of performance agreements between the Federal Government and the University.
 The decision-making powers of the heads of organisational units have been extended.
 The senior governing bodies are the University Board, the Senate, the Rectorate and the Rector.
 The University Board has monitoring and control tasks and undertakes supervisory functions, which were previously carried out by the respective minister at the ministry of science.

 The Organisation Plan, which first came into force on 1 October 2004, regulates the structure of the organisational units at the University of Vienna and also the tasks of the associated persons responsible.
-In the version that has been valid since 1 January 2013 the division of the University of Vienna into 15 faculties, 4 centres and 11 service units is enshrined.
+The division of the University of Vienna into 15 faculties, 5 centres and 11 service units is enshrined in the version that has been valid since 1 March 2019.